Browse the opportunities and resources below to help you get started on your path to your education for a healthcare profession!

 Check the GW Health Professions Advising's primer on the required courses for your career(s) of interest.

-Get connected with the GW Center for Career Services for Industry Career Coaching with Nicole Mintz.
+Get connected with the GW Center for Career Services for Industry Career Coaching with Nicole Mintz and attend one or more workshops at the GW Health Professions Workshop Series.
 Refine your resume and interview skills so that you can successfully navigate the job/internship landscape--which will help your graduate school applications.

 Get connected with at least one organization, program, or conference for mentoring, support, and community.
 Below are opportunities for pre-health students, particularly those who identify as URM.

 - GW Multicultural Association of Pre-Health Students (MAPS): join for events, study groups, mentoring, and shadowing opportunities.
 MAPS is the undergraduate chapter of the Student National Medical Association (SNMA)

 - Upcoming conferences, information sessions, and deadlines

 - UCLA Pre-Medical/Pre-Dental Enrichment Program (UCLA PREP) application due March 3, 2019

 - 2019 American Medical Student Association (AMSA) Convention & Exposition is March 7-10, 2019 at the Hyatt Regency Crystal City, VA (near GW Foggy Bottom's campus!)
 Sign up by February 4th for discounted registration.

 - 2019 ADEA GoDental Recruitment Event March 16, 2019 Chicago, IL

 - National Hispanic Medical Association (NHMA): NHMA's 23nd annual conference is in Washington, DC from April 11-14, 2019 and undergraduate (and high school) students are eligible to attend.
 There is a concurrent NHMA College Health Scholars Program meeting and Health Professional School Recruitment Fair on April 13th during the conference.